-The United States is among the top three suppliers of food and agricultural products to Chile, following neighboring Argentina and Brazil.
-The top ten U.S. categories shipped to Chile are: feeds and fodders, beer, dairy products, wheat, beef and beef products, condiments and sauces, poultry meat and products, pork and pork products, food preparations, and distilled spirits.
+The United States is among the top three suppliers of food and agricultural products to Chile, following neighboring Argentina, Brazil, and Paraguay.
+The top ten U.S. categories shipped to Chile are: feed and fodder, wheat, dairy products, beef and beef products, poultry meat and products, pork and pork products, food preparations, and distilled spirits.

 Chile has an open economy and is highly dependent on international trade.
-Chile has 33 trade agreements with 65 markets, which represent 88 percent of the global gross domestic product.
-The Chilean modernization agreement with the EU, the European Free Trade Area (EFTA), South Korea, and the United Kingdom, as well as the agreements with Indonesia, Trinidad and Tobago, and the United Arabic Emirates are pending ratification by the Chilean Congress.
+Chile has 34 trade agreements with 65 markets, which represent 88 percent of the global gross domestic product.
+The Chilean modernization agreement with the EU, the European Free Trade Area (EFTA), and South Korea are pending ratification by the Chilean Congress.
 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) was ratified by the Chilean Congress on October 11, 2022, and became effective on February 21, 2023.